This article originally appeared on VICE Australia.

 Why does she get a larger audience?

-Well I thought maybe they wouldn’t respect her as much because she was a woman, but in fact it was almost the opposite.
+Well, I thought maybe they wouldn’t respect her as much because she was a woman, but in fact it was almost the opposite.
 She was very respected by the others, and they really looked after her.
 I think a lot of the audience are men because it's dangerous and there are engines and all that.
 Maybe that’s why you don't find many female drivers and it’s unique to see Radha.

 How prominent are these wells in India?
+Are they still popular?

 Some states have started to ban them.
 They can't run in Delhi anymore and I think it's just a matter of time until they’re banned throughout the whole country.
 There are not as many running wells as there used to be.
 Maybe another part of that is it takes them a week to set up, and then it runs for 10 days, and they have to take everything down again, and move on to the next place.
 It's basically an old traditional circus and they live on the road for 11 months of the year.